 6. Letter of approval Vietnam

 Because we were flying into Vietnam we could make use of the letter of approval system and didn’t have to get our visa beforehand.
-A post about how to get your Vietnam visa is coming up, for now I’ll stick to the costs of the letter of approval.
 We paid $16 for the 2 of us together to Vietnam Visa company and got our letter 3 days later.

 Things like laundry and detergent, our little espresso maker, conditioner for my hair, souvenirs, etc. Just little things of which I don’t exactly remember where I bought what but OCD as I am I did write down the costs.
 Total amount: €284/$315.